-Although consumer fraud can affect persons of almost any age, some perpetrators target retired persons-especially those with homes or other valuable property.
+Consumer fraud can affect persons of almost any age; but some perpetrators target retired persons-especially those with homes or other valuable property.
 They may claim that a house needs costly repairs, or that an investment they are selling is a "sure thing."
-With today's widespread use of the Internet, many of these schemes have moved online.
+With today's widespread use of the Internet, many such schemes have moved online.
 The best defenses against fraud are asking questions, and checking up on the company that a seller claims to represent.
 Here are some warning signs of fraud:

-• Asking for sensitive information.
+Asking for sensitive information.
 A common trick for obtaining confidential information is to pretend (in a phone call or e-mail message) to be from a government agency, bank, or a company or organization that people might trust with personal information.
-Legitimate businesses and government agencies should never ask you for passwords, bank account numbers, or other sensitive information in unsolicited phone calls, or in e-mail messages.
+Legitimate businesses and government agencies should never ask for passwords, bank account numbers, or other sensitive information in unsolicited phone calls, or in e-mail messages.
 If you ever get such a request, ask for the caller's or sender's name, department, and extension; then call the main number for the business or agency shown in a phone directory, on your credit card, or in another trusted source-not the number given by the caller or e-mail sender, which could be the number of a confederate pretending to work at that institution.

-- Pressure to sign immediately.
+• Pressure to sign immediately.
 There is rarely a good reason why a deal can't wait until you think it over and get advice.
-Pressure to sign suggests that it might not look as attractive if investigated. - Insistence on payment in cash.
+Pressure to sign suggests that it might not look as attractive if investigated.

+- Insistence on payment in cash.
 There is no good reason for a seller to require payment in cash, instead of by check or credit card, for items that are not delivered immediately.
 Such a demand suggests that the seller is at least trying to evade taxes; and a person who cheats all taxpayers probably would not mind cheating you.
-Also, paying in advance, in cash, would prevent you from stopping payment if the goods do not arrive or are defective, or services that were promised are not provided. - Telephone "investment" pitches.
+Also, paying cash in advance prevents you from stopping payment of a check, or asserting defenses against the seller in the case of a credit card sale, if the goods do not arrive or are defective, or the services that were promised are not provided. - Telephone "investment" pitches.
 Even if not actually fraudulent, these often provide large commissions to sellers, and usually get buyers into investments whose risks they do not understand.
 No one should buy any securities; insurance products sold as investment or retirement plans; real estate (such as a vacation home) that is too far away to examine; or any other purported investment without getting and reading a detailed description of it (usually called a "prospectus" or "property report").
 Also, a person who is not an experienced investor should not make an investment before discussing it with a trusted investment advisor.

 You should be especially suspicious if a person selling something promises returns much higher than are available from conventional accounts that pay interest (such as bank accounts and money-market or bond mutual funds).
 This is a red flag, warning that the "investment"-even if not fraudulent-is much riskier than it seems.
-Such extravagant promises are common in "Ponzi" schemes, in which a promoter claims to be investing money for high returns-but actually is using money paid in by new customers to pay existing customers who want to take their money out.
-Such a financial pyramid is certain to fail, because the promoter cannot keep finding more and more new customers forever.
+Such extravagant promises are common in "Ponzi" schemes, in which a promoter claims to be investing money for high returns-but actually is using money from new customers to pay current customers who want to take their money out.
+Such a financial pyramid is certain to fail, because no promoter can keep finding more and more customers forever.